albertwong25/NearbyPhotos/README.md

 # NearbyPhotos

-Simple App written in Android, using Flickr API to get photo posted nearby
+Simple App written in Java Android, using Flickr API to get photo posted nearby